-This sector itself has been one of the largest sources of employment across various domains, including recreation, lodging, food services and the arts for quite a long time.
-Automation and adoption of advanced technologies are likely to reduce weekly working hours, thereby offering more time to utilize on leisure activities.
+This sector itself has been one of the largest sources of employment across various domains, including recreation, lodging, food services, and the arts for quite a long time.
+Automation and adoption of advanced technologies are likely to reduce weekly working hours, thereby offering more time to utilize leisure activities.

 Jobs: Resort and hotel staff, ticket takers, servers, performers, directors, camp staff, restauranteurs, housekeeping staff, fitness professionals, and even athletes are considered part of this industry.

-Jobs: Lobs under the wholesale sector include sales personnel, truck drivers, freight handlers, customer support staff, laborers, and clerks, among many other types.
+Jobs: Jobs in the wholesale sector include sales personnel, truck drivers, freight handlers, customer support staff, laborers, and clerks, among many other types.

 Educational Requirements: For customer representatives, laborers and clerks, a high school degree may be required, whereas professionals in sales and technical jobs may need to hold a bachelor’s degree.

 Employment Opportunities: A 2% increase in jobs is likely to occur in the wholesale trade sector, which is expected to add more than 300,000 jobs to the employment market.